mark-wiemer-org/ahkpp/README.md

 -   code formatting
 -   ...and more!

+> Currently, AHK++ officially supports only AHK v1.
+AHK v2 will likely work, but please open issues and be patient if complex workflows are not supported.
+See [issue #146: Support AHK v2](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus/issues/146)

 AHK++ is a fork of [AutoHotkey Plus by cweijan](https://github.com/AutoHotkey-Plus/vscode-autohotkey), with the primary goal of fixing bugs and adding user-requested features.

 > View this README on the [project site](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus#readme)